UPSC exams

 UPSC CSE – Interview

-Qualified candidates of UPSC CSE Mains exam only are allowed for personal interview.
-Marks for interview are 275 marks.
-Candidates are evaluated based on mains and interview score.
+Qualified UPSC CSE Mains exam candidates are only allowed for personal interviews.
+The marks for the interview are 275 marks.
+Candidates are evaluated based on mains and interview scores.
 The total marks are (1750 + 275) = 2025.
-The selected candidates will receive four month foundation course at the Lal Bahadur Shastri National Academy of Administration (LBSNAA).
+The selected candidates will receive a four-month foundation course at the Lal Bahadur Shastri National Academy of Administration (LBSNAA).

 UPSC CSAT (Civil Services Aptitude Test)

-Union Public Service Commission Civil Services Aptitude Test (UPSC CSAT) also known as General Studies Paper III conducted by UPSC to check/test candidate’s analytical skills.
-There will be 80 questions of multiple choice type objective questions and is an offline exam for duration of 2 hours.
-There will be a negative marking for the exam with 1/3 of maximum marks deducted for every incorrect answer.
-The paper will have subjects like comprehension, logical reasoning, and numeracy skills and data interpretation.
+Union Public Service Commission Civil Services Aptitude Test (UPSC CSAT), or General Studies Paper III, is conducted by UPSC to check/test candidates’ analytical skills.
+There will be 80 questions of multiple choice type objective questions and is an offline exam for 2 hours.
+There will be a negative marking for the exam, with 1/3 of the maximum marks deducted for every incorrect answer.
+The paper will have subjects like comprehension, logical reasoning, numeracy skills and data interpretation.

 UPSC conducts exams for Indian Police Service (IPS) vacancies.
-There is priority for physical requirements as well, for IPS exam.
+There is a priority given to physical requirements for getting selected as IPS officer.

 Physical requirements –